Skip to main content

 • Use the Kit flag

-• Inventory behavior is driven by component items
+• Inventory behavior is driven by the component items

 Creating and Managing Items